alvarop/protox/control.md

 To see a sample capture with expert mode and flips enabled, see [this one.](processeddata/quad-start-to-expertmode2.decoded.txt)

+## Expert Mode/Flips on Small Remote
+From what I've seen so far, there's nothing preventing the little remote from entering expert mode and enabling/disabling flips.
+The remote itself has buttons under both sticks.
+A quick firmware update should be able to provide the new functionality.
+Unfortunately, I've never used STM8 devices and have no programmer/debugger for them :-(

 ## Packet Format

 This is what I know so far about the control packet format